 Method 2: Calculation of revenue-based miles

 While this used to be the exception, revenue-based calculation of miles is on its way to becoming the standard in the industry, it seems.
-Luckily there are still a lot of frequent flyer programs out there that don’t care how much you’ve spent on a ticket.
-But many of them already favor those who pay more for their seats.
+Luckily, there are still a lot of frequent flyer programs out there that don’t care how much you’ve spent on a ticket.
+But many of them already favour those who pay more for their seats.

-With revenue-based calculation, the main factor that will decide how many miles you’ll be credit with is… Exactly, the ticket price.
+With revenue-based calculation, the main factor that will decide how many miles you’ll be credited with is… exactly, the ticket price.
 And as you might already have guessed, the revenue-based calculation usually isn’t as attractive as the one where booking class and distance count.

 Since you are a reader of this site, you’ll most likely try to find super cheap ways to travel.
 With the first method of calculation, it doesn’t matter, how much you paid for your business class flight.
 It will still get you a nice sum of miles that will be credited to you.
 This stops with the calculation based on ticket pricing.
 But if you like it or not, the airline dictates the rules of its frequent flyer program, and we’ll have to take what we get.

 Even though it might seem to be the logical thought one has when hearing the term revenue-based, the price you actually paid for the ticket is not what matters.
 Instead, taxes and various fees will be deducted from the price and what’s left is the fare that will be used to calculate your miles.